🔍 공개 퀴즈 검색

 3. Look professional

-4. Push hard backward, getting strong forward reaction ✓
+4. Push backward for forward reaction ✓

 Follow-through in baseball hitting: